 Very timely and much needed POAM project on the way, led by the University of Aberdeen (the UK team) and with a core consortium including Croatia, Germany and Italy.
 Dr Katarina Trimmings obtained EU funding for this major collaborative project in January 2019 and will last for 2 years.
 The project received funding from the European Union's Rights, Equality and Citizenship Program (2014-2020).
 The Protection of Abducting Mothers in Return Proceedings: Intersection between Domestic Violence and Parental Child Abduction will focus on preventive work and gender-based violence and violence against children in the context of international parental child abduction.

-606 / 2013 on mutual recognition of civil protection matters (the Protection Measures Regulation) and the 2011 / 99 Directive / EU on the European Protection Order ("the European Protection Order Directive) in the specific context of parental child abduction cases between EU Member States (except Denmark) committed against the background of domestic violence.
-The 1980 Hague Convention Abduction Convention (1980 Hague Convention Abduction Convention) and the Council Regulation (EC) No 2201 / 2003 of 27 November 2003 in the field of recognition and enforcement of judgments in matrimonial matters and the matters of parental responsibility, repealing Regulation (EC) No 1347 / 2000 ('the Brussels II Regulation') to order the return of the child to the state of the child's habitual residence.
-The abducting mother is a leader in the abducting parent compromise her own safety.
-The project is responsible for the implementation of the Protection Measures.
-The European Protection Order and the European Protection Order 1980 Convention and the Brussels II Regulation, and the lack of safety of returning parents in that of the instruments that abducting mothers who have been victims of domestic violence in the State of origin are often implicitly forced to return to that State without effective protective measures having been put in place.
+The project is exploring problems related to the operation of the Regulation 606/2013 on mutual recognition of protection measures in civil matters ('the Protection Measures Regulation') and the Directive 2011/99 / EU on the European Protection Order ('the European Protection Order Directive ') in the specific context of parental child abduction cases between EU Member States (except Denmark) committed against the background of domestic violence.
+The project is addressing the difficult issues of protection of abducting mothers in return proceedings under the 1980 Hague Convention on the Civil Aspects of International Child Abduction ('1980 Hague Convention Abduction Convention') and the Council Regulation (EC) No 2201/2003 of 27 November 2003 concerning jurisdiction and the recognition and enforcement of judgments in matrimonial matters and the matters of parental responsibility, repealing Regulation (EC) No 1347/2000 ('the Brussels IIa Regulation') when these two instruments mandate the court of the State of refuge to order the return of the child to the State of the child's habitual residence.
+Although it is not mandatory for the abducting parent to return together with the child, the abducting mother (in particular if she is the primary carer), will normally accompany the child back to the State of origin, even if it means that she has to compromise her own safety.
+The project iscontributing towards the implementation of the Protection Measures Regulation and the European Protection Order Directive in the difficult area of parental child abduction, where the combination of the obligation to order the return of the child imposed on the court of the State of refuge by the 1980 Convention and the Brussels IIa Regulation, and the lack of consideration of the safety of the returning parent in either of these instruments means that abducting mothers who have been victims of domestic violence in the State of origin are often implicitly forced to return to that State without effective protective measures having been put in place.